A short proof of Erd\H{o}s's $B+C$ conjecture: Preliminaries from ergodic theory

 Throughout, by a \emph{measure-preserving system} we mean a tuple $(X,\mathscr{B}_X,\mu,T)$ where $X$ is a compact metric space, $\mathscr{B}_X$ is the Borel $\sigma$-algebra on $X$, $T\colon X\to X$ is a homeomorphism, and $\mu\colon \mathscr{B}_X\to[0,1]$ is a Borel probability measure on $X$ invariant under the transformation $T$.

 Given a \Folner{} sequence $\Phi=(\Phi_N)_{N\in\N}$, a point $x\in X$ is \emph{generic for $\mu$ along $\Phi$} if

-where $C(X)$ denotes the space of all (complex-valued) continuous functions on $X$. \begin{Remark} When the measure $\mu$ is ergodic, it follows from the mean ergodic theorem that every \Folner{} sequence $\Phi=(\Phi_N)_{N\in\N}$ admits a subsequence $\Phi'=(\Phi'_N)_{N\in\N}$ such that $\mu$-almost every point in $X$ is generic for $\mu$ along $\Phi'$.
-Indeed, the mean ergodic theorem implies for each $f\in C(X)$ that \eqref{eq_generic} holds in $L^2$ norm, and therefore along a subsequence of $\Phi$ it holds for almost every $x\in X$.
-Since $C(X)$ has a countable dense set, a diagonal argument produces the desired subsequence. \end{Remark}
+where $C(X)$ denotes the space of all (complex-valued) continuous functions on $X$. \begin{Remark} When the measure $\mu$ is ergodic, there exists a subsequence $\Psi$ of $\Phi$ along which almost every point is generic.
+Indeed, the mean ergodic theorem implies that \eqref{eq_generic} holds in $L^2$ norm for every F\o lner sequence and every $f\in C(X)$.
+As norm convergence implies almost sure convergence along a subsequence, and the space $C(X)$ has a countable dense set, a diagonal argument produces the desired subsequence $\Psi$. \end{Remark}

 A nonzero function $f\in L^2(X,\mathscr{B}_X,\mu)$ is a \emph{measurable eigenfunction} with \emph{eigenvalue} $\theta\in\C$ if $f(Tx)= \theta f(x)$ holds for $\mu$-almost every $x\in X$.
 A nonzero function $f\in C(X)$ is a \emph{topological eigenfunction} if $f(Tx)=\theta f(x)$ for every $x\in X$.
 We emphasize that every topological eigenfunction is a measurable one, but not necessarily the other way around.